lepture/github-cards/README.md

 Additional note: if you want to open links in new tab, add parameter `target=blank`.

+Additional parameters:

+- target: if target=blank, links will be opened in a new tab.
+- client_id: your app client_id
+- client_secret: your app client_secret

+client_id and client_secret can increase your API rate: http://developer.github.com/v3/#unauthenticated-rate-limited-requests

+But it is not suggested to do such thing.

 ### widget.js

 You can include the `widget.js` script, it will create the embed iframes